 Q: What is the GPA requirement for admission and do you only consider my nursing GPA?

 A: We look at the compiled GPA and the science GPA.
 A minimum complied GPA of 3.0 on a 4.0 scale is desirable and a minimum compiled GPA of 3.5 on a 4.0 scale from the previous 40 semester/60 quarter hours of college coursework is required for admission.

 Q: How many applicants are accepted each year?

-A: Approximately twenty two nurse anesthetist trainees (NAT) are admitted annually in September.
+A: Approximately twenty-five nurse anesthetist trainees (NAT) are admitted annually in September.

 Q: Do I need to shadow a CRNA?

 A: A shadow day with a CRNA in a hospital setting is required for admission.
 The shadow day should be less than two years old.
 This will provide the applicant with an opportunity to observe current nurse anesthesia practice.
 The School is unable to provide this experience for potential applicants and recommend that you contact the anesthesia department at your place of employment or a nearby hospital that employs CRNAs.

 A: The application deadline is May 1.
 Interviews will be scheduled June through August for eligible individuals with complete applications.